Loebl-Komlos-Sos Conjecture: dense case: Proofs of some auxiliary facts

 We now describe the embedding $\psi$ of $T$.
-First note that we do not have to embed those leaves, whose parents are embedded in $A$.
-Indeed, having such a partial embedding, it easily extends to an embedding of $T$ using high degrees of vertices in $A$.
-Hence we shall not embed them until the very last step.
-We embed the root $v$ in an arbitrary vertex in $A\setminus (U\cup Q)$.
-We continue embedding $T$ greedily, mapping vertices from $T_\mathrm{o}$ to $A\setminus (U\cup Q)$ and internal vertices of $T_\mathrm{e}$ to $B_\mathrm{a}$.
-However, there are two exceptions in the greedy procedure. \begin{itemize} \item[{\bf(S1)}] If we are about to embed a vertex $b_R$ (for some $R\in\mathcal{R}$), then we do not embed it, neither the part of the tree $T(\downarrow b_R)$. \item[{\bf(S2)}] If we are about to embed a vertex $x_2$ which was part of some path $x_1x_2x_3x_4x_5\in\mathcal{X}$ we skip its embedding, as well as the embedding of the vertices $x_3$ and $x_4$.
+We do not have to embed those leaves whose parents are embedded in $A$ until the very end.
+Indeed, such a partial embedding easily extends to an embedding of $T$ using Property~\ref{it:XUN} of the lemma.
+We map the root $v$ to an arbitrary vertex in $A\setminus (U\cup Q)$.
+We continue embedding $T$ greedily, mapping vertices from $T_\ominus$ to $A\setminus (U\cup Q)$ and internal vertices of $T_\oplus$ to $B_\mathrm{a}$.
+However, there are two exceptions in the greedy procedure: \begin{itemize} \item[{\bf(S1)}] If we are about to map a vertex $b_R$ (for some $R\in\mathcal{R}$), we skip its embedding, as well as the embedding of $T(\downarrow b_R)$. \item[{\bf(S2)}] If we are about to map a vertex $x_2$ which was part of some path $x_1x_2x_3x_4x_5\in\mathcal{X}$, we skip its embedding, as well as the embedding of the vertices $x_3$ and $x_4$.
 We continue with mapping $x_5$ to $B_\mathrm{a}$. \end{itemize} Observe that we are able to finish the greedy part of the embedding since the two ``skipping rules'' guarantee that both in $A$ and in $B$ at least $d>\alpha k$ vertices of $T$ remain unembedded.

-In the next step, we build missing connections in the graph $H$ caused by the skipping rules.